coogood/coogood/README.md

 - 👋 Hi, I’m @coogood
 - 👀 I’m interested in statistics.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on implementing statistics using python.
+- 💞️ I’m looking to collaborate on data analytics using python.

 <!---
 coogood/coogood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.